European Doctor Who Prescribes Abortion Pills To U.S. Women Online Sues FDA

 Hearn points to a separate federal indictment earlier this year, which accused a New York woman, Ursula Wing, of illegally importing and distributing abortion drugs.
 If convicted, the lawsuit says, Wing could face several years of prison time, federal fines or both.

-FDA officials declined to comment on any potential or pending regulatory actions against Gomperts and Aid Access.
+FDA officials declined to comment on the pending litigation or any potential or pending regulatory actions against Gomperts and Aid Access.
 Asked if patients who purchase abortion pills could be prosecuted, officials said in a statement emailed to NPR that it is usually illegal to import drugs for personal use but that the FDA "generally does not take enforcement action against individuals" who do so.

 The statement added, "FDA remains very concerned about the sale of unapproved mifepristone for medical termination of early pregnancy on the Internet or via other channels for illegal importation, because this bypasses important safeguards designed to protect women's health."